alf45tar/ESP-DMX-WiFi/README.md

 Configuration utility for macOS and Windows is [here](https://github.com/claudeheintz/LXDMXWiFi_Library/tree/master/examples/configuration%20utility)

-The biggest change from source project is when connection to Station fail it starts with default configuration (AP mode).
-There is no need to have a startuu button.
+The biggest change from source project is when connection to Station fail or timeout happens, it starts with default configuration (AP mode).
+There is no need to have a startup button.

 ```
 uint8_t DMXwifiConfig::setupWiFi(IndicateActivityCallback indicateConnecting) {